U.S. court upholds money manager Vilar's 10-year prison term

 In vacating the fines, the three-judge panel noted the two were indigent and were already ordered to forfeit $20.6 million and pay $26.6 million in restitution, plus tens of millions more in a U.S. Securities and Exchange Commission case.

-Michael Bachrach, Vilar’s lawyer, said he was pleased with the decision on the fines and might seek reconsideration of the prison term.
+Michael Bachram, Vilar’s lawyer, said he was pleased with the decision on the fines and might seek reconsideration of the prison term.
 Tanaka’s lawyer did not respond to a request for comment.

 Vilar, whose Amerindo at its height had $10 billion under management, ranked high in the culture world for the millions he gave but fell short in promised donations to the Metropolitan Opera in New York, the Los Angeles Opera and other groups.